byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Honoring the uniqueness of the self,*** breaking free of boundaries, having reverence for ones own body within nature.
 Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct experience to evoke feelings.

-Going beyond, using the feelings to expand into the 'living' style of ones life through the kinesthetic sense.
+Going beyond, using the feelings to expand into the 'living' style of ones life through All the senses, connected within the built and cultivated forms.

-**Love;** to feel how things are, allowing the physical body too recognize itself as part of nature.
+**Love;** to feel how things are, allowing the physical body too recognize itself as part of nature, a part of the living systems.

 ***Calling home; Actions that biologically transfer through nature.***